Historic Home Insulation & Energy Upgrades Done the Right Way

 Attic insulation Inconsistent ventilation Seal air pathways first

-Basement sealing Moisture migration Protect foundation integrity
+Basement Sealing Moisture migration Protect foundation integrity

 Window efficiency Single-pane glazing Balance replacement with preservation